Vaibhav-iitr26/NGS-Variant-Discovery-Pipeline-GATK/README.md

 -->

 ## Input Data
-In this analysis, the input data used, which is publicly provided sequencing data, supplied as part of the SIB NGS Variant Analysis training workflow.
+In this analysis, the input data used, provided in training itself, as part of the SIB NGS Variant Analysis training workflow.
 The dataset consists of raw paired-end sequencing reads (FASTQ format) along with the corresponding reference genome required for alignment and variant discovery.

 Data downloaded using wget command
 ```